 Shinju Matsuri is Japanese for ‘Festival of the Pearl’ and Broome celebrates the excitement and romance as a world-renowned producer of South Sea Pearls.
-The annual pearl festival rekindles a time when the Japanese, Chinese, Malay, Koepangers, Filipino and Europeans flocked to Broome from the late 1800s to join in with this prosperity.
-Shinju Matsuri is a testament to Broome’s generosity as it tempts 1,000s of annual visitors in a whirlwind of cultural flair for over 50 years and rejoices from 22 August to 5 September 2021.
+The annual pearl festival rekindles a time when the Japanese, Chinese, Malay, Koreans, Filipino and Europeans flocked to Broome from the late 1800s to join in with this prosperity.
+Shinju Matsuri is a testament to Broome’s generosity as it tempts 1,000s of annual visitors in a whirlwind of cultural flair for over 50 years and rejoices during August and September.

 It’s easy to spot my ride when I land at Broome’s International Airport.
 The pedicab and Schmicko’s appropriately tropical shirt gives it away.
 His name derives from his former life as a tradie (hence the “o”) and because he always does a good job.
 He’s full of tales about his beloved town as we whizz past old homesteads with lattice windows in Brunswick red and green.